Europe 2025. Turkey and Spain Lead In EV Gains While The UK Stumbles

 Automotive Industry Trend and Outlook

-The European Car Market totaled 3,66 million in Q1 of 2025, reporting a 0.9% loss in year-on-year volume compared to the prior year.
+The European Car Market totaled 13,2 million units sold up to November 2025, with a 2.2% gain in year-on-year volume compared to the prior year.

 EV Market Trend and Outlook